willprice/willprice.github.io/_posts/2013-05-10-pulseaudio-network-streaming.md

   need the `avahi deamon` running to be informed of the pulseaudio server you've just set up.

-## Setup the client (the machine that you want audio to be stream from)
+## Setup the client (the machine that you want audio to be streamed from)
   Add the following lines to `/etc/pulse/default.pa` load-module module-zeroconf-discover
   Understandably this module searches out for other pulseaudio servers on the LAN.

+    load-module module-zeroconf-discover

   Restart pulseaudio and install `pasystray` or `padevchooser` to set your sink (desktop) on the client/source (laptop).